Ashley Tesoro

 Ashley Tesoro (born Ashley Lyn Cafagna; February 15, 1983) is an American actress and singer.
-She is known for her starring roles in NBC's Saved by the Bell: The New Class (as Liz Miller) and CBS's The Bold and the Beautiful (as Kimberly Fairchild).
+She is known for Mrs. Universe 23-24 and Mrs. Nevada Universe 2023.
+Tesoro is also known for her starring roles in NBC's Saved by the Bell: The New Class (as Liz Miller) and CBS's The Bold and the Beautiful (as Kimberly Fairchild).
 In 2007, she released a self-titled country music EP.
 In 2010 she released a country gospel EP titled Oh You Angel.
 In 2012, she released a gospel EP titled Simply Worship.

 Early life

 Ashley Lyn Cafagna was born in Iowa City, Iowa, the first of three children.
 She was raised in Escondido, California.
-At the age of six she began entering beauty pageants, and won several local pageants from ages six through eight.
+At the age of six, she began entering beauty pageants, and won several local pageants from ages six through eight.
 She was crowned "Little Miss California" at the age of eight.
 She then started acting in a theater company called Christian Youth Theater.
 At the age of ten she entered a local talent contest in San Diego, California.
 After a long process of acting, modeling, and interviews, she took first place out of three hundred contestants.
 Her win placed her with an acting agent and manager.